iwanders/betula/README.md

   - `WindowFocusNode`: Returns `Success` if the regex matches the binary that created the window that has focus.
   - `CursorPositionNode`: Provides the cursor position.

+## betula_hotkey
+Facilitates detecting hotkeys (without the editor being focussed).
+For x11, this relies on the [global_hotkey](https://crates.io/crates/global-hotkey) crate.
+On Windows, this uses a self-built low level hook, such that it can detect events without them being blocked.

+  - `HotkeyInstanceNode`: Provides an `Hotkey` instance for registering hotkeys.
+  - `HotkeyNode`: Returns `Success` if the hotkey is depressed or toggled.